 BONUS:LAWN CARE TIPS FOR LATE FALL!

-Okay, since you’ve made it this far, we’re going to give you a couple of bonus tips for your lawn as well!
+Okay, you’ve made it this far!
+So, we’re going to give you a couple of bonus tips for your lawn!

 Clay soils (which is what we have locally) get very compacted and hard over time.
 Just normal wear-and-tear from mowing, walking, and even rainfall push this already dense soil closer to together.
 It just keeps getting harder and harder over time.